ChrisPenner/rasa/README.md

 Getting started
 ---------------

-Here's a great guide on building a copy-paste extension from scratch!
-I definitely recommend checking it out!

 ### Configuring Rasa

-Rasa is designed to be easy to configure, both when adding extensions provided by the community, and when writing your own user-scripts.
+Rasa is designed to be easy to configure and script, both when adding extensions provided by the community, and when writing your own user-scripts.

 Rasa is written in Haskell, and the configuration is done in the Haskell language, don't let that scare you though, you can script Rasa and add extensions without knowing much haskell!

-Check out the [Example Config](https://github.com/ChrisPenner/rasa/tree/master/rasa-example-config) to get an idea of where to go next!

 ### [Building Your First Extension](https://github.com/ChrisPenner/rasa/blob/master/docs/Building-An-Extension.md)